Do You Love Bad Bunny? These Are the Next Latin Music Artists to Know

 WHO: Blessd, Itagüí, Colombia

-WHAT TO STREAM FIRST: Mírame
+WHAT TO STREAM FIRST: "Mírame"

 If you like your Colombian reggaeton with a slightly grittier edge, Blessd is probably already on your radar.
-His work blends classic reggaeton with trap influences and visually, he leans into a distinct aesthetic universe that feels cohesive across album art and his personal style.
+His work blends classic reggaeton with trap influences, and visually, he leans into a distinct aesthetic universe that feels cohesive across his album art and personal style.

 WHO: Beéle, Barranquilla, Colombia

-WHAT TO STREAM FIRST: No Tiene Sentido
+WHAT TO STREAM FIRST: "No Tiene Sentido"

 A vacation playlist simply has to start with a Beéle song.
-Afrobeats, Caribbean influences, and melodic hooks create a softer take amongst the reggaeton scene.
-He’s the kind of artist whose songs you start hearing everywhere before you even realize who he is.
+Afrobeats, Caribbean influences, and melodic hooks create a softer take among the reggaeton scene.
+He's the kind of artist whose songs you start hearing everywhere before you even realize who he is.

 Mexico